Angela Merkel: Succession

-On 26 September 2021, elections proved inconclusive, although the SPD won the most votes.
+In the 2021 federal election, the SPD won the most votes.
 This necessitated long negotiations among the various parties to form a government.
-On 23 November 2021, a new coalition was announced, with Olaf Scholz nominated to succeed Merkel.
-Merkel continued to serve as chancellor in a caretaker capacity until 8 December 2021, when Scholz was sworn in.
+On 23 November 2021, a new grand coalition was announced, with Olaf Scholz nominated to succeed Merkel.
+Merkel continued to serve as chancellor until 8 December 2021, when Scholz was sworn in.
+The constituency she had held since its establishment in the German reunification was won by Anna Kassautzki (SPD).